-GENERAL REQUIREMENTS FOR WORK INVOLVING PAINTED STEEL (9/9/2011)
+GENERAL REQUIREMENTS FOR DEMOLITION AND WORK INVOLVING PAINTED STEEL

-Demolition and work involving painted steel shall conform to the requirement of Section 961 of the Supplemental Specifications dated February 25, 2010.
+Demolition and work involving painted steel shall conform to the requirements of Section 961 of the Supplemental Specifications dated June 15, 2012.

-Work Involving Painted Steel
+Work Involving Painted Steel.

 Hazardous materials shall be removed in the immediate area of any intended welding, heating, saw cutting or burning of steel.
 Hazardous material removal is required to allow the demolition of structural steel, railings, drainage systems, utility supports, steel lamp posts, etc.